jriguera/ansible-ironic-standalone/README.md

  depend on the Ironic client locally installed to do all the actions but you could use the new Ansible modules for that!).

- * The services installed by `setup-ironic` are managed with Monit (yes even on the systemd systems!).
+ * The services installed by `setup` are managed with Monit (yes even on the systemd systems!).
 So when you stop a process not via Monit, it'll be started again!, use the command line and remember, Monit has a web interface ... use it!